 - Assist with understanding health insurance and patient assistance programs, connecting patients/clients to internal Patient Benefit & Eligibility Representatives where necessary.

 - Case Management: The CHW will have a case load of patients in need of connection to internal and external services and resources.

-- Maintains up-to-date knowledge of substance use disorder, harm reduction and community health-related topics through trainings, webinars, community meetings, etc. Understands how to communicate medically accurate information to a variety of audiences with varying levels of health literacy.
+- Maintains up-to-date knowledge of mental health and substance use, harm reduction, and community health-related topics through trainings, webinars, community meetings, etc. Understands how to communicate medically accurate information to a variety of audiences with varying levels of health literacy.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed are representative of the knowledge, skill and or ability required.
 Reasonable accommodations may be made to enable an individual with a disability to perform the essential duties and responsibilities.

 - Bachelor’s Degree in Health Education, Health Promotion, Occupational Health, Disease Management, Behavioral health or other closely related healthcare focus.
 Equivalent combination of education and experience may be substituted for degree.